-8. Financial risks:
+8. Financial risks and concentration of risk:

 The Food Bank manages its investment portfolio to earn investment income and invests according to a Board policy.
 The Food Bank is not involved in any hedging relationships through its operations and does not hold or use any derivative financial instruments for trading purposes.